NeuroTechX/ntx_slack_archive/devices.md

  >alexandre.barachant, I think you're right.
 They say the Awakenings game that they released operates entirely without handheld controllers.
 With state-of-the-art active or reactive BCIs, I can't imagine that being anything but *frustrating*

+7/31/2017 7:29 PM

+ **bciguy** :

+ >Its been a few years since I reviewed the lit but I believe the P300 is still the BCI modality with highest ITR (info transfer rate)